-The Community Advisory Board (CAB) identifies community needs, selects research projects, and actively participates in the strategic planning of the HEALTH Center for Addictions Research and Cancer Prevention.
-CAB members may serve as either individuals or as representatives of an organization.
+The Community Advisory Board (CAB) identifies community needs, selects pilot grant projects, and actively participates in the strategic planning of the HEALTH Center for Addictions Research and Cancer Prevention.
+CAB members may serve as individuals or representatives of an organization.

 The primary responsibilities of the CAB are to: